TheOdinProject/curriculum/additional_resources/sublimetext_windows_CLI.md

 Open Sublime Text any way you want.
 At the top of the window, click on Preferences.
 From here, you can click on "Settings - Default" or "Settings - User" depending on whether you want to adjust settings for all users on your PC or just for yourself.
 If you go with the former option, find the **"open_files_in_new_window"** setting and change it to _false_.
 If you go with the latter option, type in the setting and give it a value of false as shown below:

 ![User Setting](images/ss_sublime preferences.png)

+If you already have some settings in your "Settings - User" file, then you may need to add a comma at the end of the new addition (e.g., "...false,").

+I'm not sure why this step works.
+There is a comment in the "Settings - Default" file that says this particular setting only affects Mac users, but I tried toggling it to _false_ on my Windows machines anyway ...and it worked beautifully.

 ##Step 4 - Feel the Power
 You can now type "subl [filename]" in the command line to begin editing files in Sublime Text.
 Without this power, your workflow consists of navigating files in Windows Explorer, editing files in Sublime Text, and interacting with Git/Github/Heroku in command prompt.
 Now that you have completed this guide, you can just stick with the command prompt and Sublime Text.
 Your new workflow now has a bit less alt-tabbing.
 Hallelujah.